CVE-2021-44228 Impact of Log4j Vulnerabilities CVE-2021-44228, CVE-2021-45046, CVE-2021-45105, and CVE-2021-44832

 NOTE: PAN-OS 8.1 and PAN-OS 10.1 versions for Panorama are not impacted by these issues.
 All versions of PAN-OS for firewalls and WildFire appliances are not affected.

-Both vulnerabilities impact Exact Data Matching (EDM) CLI application versions 1.0 and 1.1 provided by Enterprise Data Loss Prevention (DLP).
+These vulnerabilities impact Exact Data Matching (EDM) CLI application versions 1.0 - 2.0 provided by Enterprise Data Loss Prevention (DLP).
 Enterprise DLP is not affected by these issues.

-The Palo Alto Networks Product Security Assurance team has completed evaluation of all products and services for CVE-2021-44228.
-All cloud services identified as utilizing Log4J have been remediated against CVE-2021-44228.
+The Palo Alto Networks Product Security Assurance team has completed evaluation of all products and services for these vulnerabilities.
+All cloud services with known possible impact have been remediated.